ashraffkhaledd/Clinic-system/README.md

 -Authentication-Authorization-validation Middlewares for patient and doctor models intractions

--intraction with AI model that detect eyedisease
+-integration with AI model that detect eyedisease

 -save uploaded patient images of eyedisease in mongodb that will send to AI model